 The national party should take notice.

-– You can support Stacey Abrams by visiting her campaign website.
+– See more about Stacey Abrams on her campaign website.

 Featured image via Kerry Battles/Wikimedia Commons